 - Next, there’s the Aspect of the Blurred Beast and the Aspect of the Unsatiated.
 These complement Shred in one way or another.

 - There’s also the Wind Striker Aspect and Accelerating Aspect.
 These give you additional bonuses on your Critical Strikes, such as enhanced Attack Speed and Movement.
-Additionally, you should use Nighthowler’s Aspect to boost the Critical Strike Chance.

 - Finally, Shepherd’s Aspect has excellent synergy with your Companion Skills.